ItachiUchihaVictor/On-Nearby-Spatial-Keyword-Queries/README.md

 \<Cost indicator\>

-	= 1: the MaxSum cost function
+	= 1: Cost(o_q | O, q ) is the MaxSum cost function

-	= 2: the Diameter cost function
+	 = 2: Cost(o_q | O, q) is the Diameter cost function

+In our paper, we use the Diameter cost function and thus, please keep it as 2.

 \<Algorithm indicator\>